noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [...That’s... don’t tell me...]

 “Yes, it’s as Kaito-san might have guessed, that’s the Demon Realm’s... no the world’s largest being.
-“The Dragon King Magnawell”.”
+The Dragon King ‘Magnawell’”

 [?!]